CSA - Community Supported Agriculture

 community of individuals or families who pledge support to a farm, with

-the growers and consumers providing mutual support and sharing the
+the growers and consumers providing mutual support and sharing both

 Typically, members or "shareholders" of the farm pledge in advance to